perara/MapAI-Competition/team_template/src/README.md

 There are especially a few fields that is of interest for you:

 * project.name
-  * Fill out the teamname with '-' as spaces
+  * Fill out the teamname with '-' as spaces (Try to find a unique name)
 * project.requires-python
   * Please specify the version of python that is needed to run your project.
 E.g. `==3.8` etc.